Canon M10 vs Fujifilm X30

 It is notable that the X30 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The M10 does not feature such an accessory-socket.

 Both the M10 and the X30 have been discontinued, but can regularly be found used on ebay.
 The M10 was replaced by the Canon M100, while the X30 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the M10 and X30 can be found, respectively, in the Canon M10 Manual (free pdf) or the online Fujifilm X30 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M10 or the Fujifilm X30 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.